 My parents were experts at this one.
 And it got them real far: a big fat divorce and 15 years of hardly speaking to each other since.
 They have both since independently told me that this was the primary problem in their marriage: continuously covering up their real issues with superficial pleasures.

-Why It’s Toxic: Not only does it brush the real problem under the rug (where it will always re-emerge from even worse the next time), but it sets an unhealthy precedent within the relationship.
+Why It’s Toxic: Not only does it brush the real problem under the rug (where it will always re-emerge and even worse the next time), but it sets an unhealthy precedent within the relationship.
 This is not a gender-specific problem, but I will use the traditional gendered situation as an example.
 Let’s imagine that whenever a woman gets angry at her boyfriend/husband, the man “solves” the issue by buying the woman something nice, or taking her to a nice restaurant or something.
 Not only does this give the woman unconscious incentive to find more reasons to be upset with the man, but it also gives the man absolutely no incentive to actually be accountable for the problems in the relationship.
 So what do you end up with?
 A checked-out husband who feels like an ATM, and an incessantly bitter woman who feels unheard.

 What You Should Do Instead: Actually, you know, deal with the problem.
 Trust was broken?
 Talk about what it will take to rebuild it.
 Someone feels ignored or unappreciated?
 Talk about ways to restore those feelings of appreciation.
 Communicate!